 Betty Rhoades joined the HillVets Foundation in December of 2019 as the Executive Director.
-Betty lives in Washington, DC – just steps from the HillVets House! – with her husband and her rescued pit bull, Jack.
+Betty lives in Washington, DC – just steps from the HillVets House! – with her husband, her rescued pit bull, Jack, and her “quarantine kitty,” Rex.
 Betty’s husband, Jason, was one of the original class of HillVets Fellows; he worked in Congresswoman Ann Kirkpatrick’s office and then moved on to achieve success in federal government, consulting, and private legal practice.
 Betty has seen firsthand how HillVets changes people’s lives for the better, and she and Jason have been enthusiastic supporters ever since.

 Betty earned her Doctor of Jurisprudence from the University of Tennessee College of Law in 2005 with a Concentration in Business Transactions.
 While in law school, she served on the staff of the Tennessee Law Review and received the National Association of Women Lawyers award and a Dean’s Citation for Excellence in Community Service.
 She also holds a Bachelor of Arts in English from the University of Georgia, where she graduated cum laude, with honors, in 2002.
 She was also inducted into the Phi Beta Kappa Society.